dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

     });
 ```

-Return type is a String with success or error message.

 # BarcodeReader

 ## barcodeReaderGetProfileNames
-Get a list of all available profile names.
+Get the names of all the existing profiles.

 ```javascript
 /**